 She ran with Christie, but now highlights their differences

-In this Dec.
-22, 2011, file photo, New Jersey Lt.
 Gov. Kim Guadagno listens as Gov. Chris Christie announces staff changes in Trenton, N.J.
 Guadagno has been at Christie's side for the last eight years.
+Her Republican... .

 Comments